arademaker/FreeLing-User-Manual/modules/ner.md

 ```

 The file that controls the behaviour of the simple NE recognizer consists of the following sections:

+*   Section `<Type>` contains a single line with the word `basic`, specifying the type of NER module the rest of the file is intended for.

 *   Section `<FunctionWords>` lists the function words that can be embeeded inside a proper noun (e.g. preposisions and articles such as those in _Banco de España_ or _Foundation for the Eradication of Poverty_).
 For instance: